Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================
 Processing Subpixel Resolution Notes:
 ===============================================================================================================================
+Note: The subpixel code is experimental and tempermental.
+I am exploring ways to replace the current subpixel code with something better.

+I will announce here when I have better sub-pixel code working.
+It may be awhile, but this remains my focus so I can learn me some DSP.

 There is some Processing subpixel resolution code as well from thingiverse.com filament width sensor projects:
 See https://www.thingiverse.com/thing:454584 an original thingiverse project,